 Adult white warehou range between 40-60 cm fork length (FL) and reach a maximum length and weight of 67 cm and 5.7 kg respectively.
 Sexual maturity is reached at an age of about 3 or 4 years at a length of approximately 38-47 cm.
-The length at age for the first three years appears to be similar to that described for silver and blue warehou (Horn and Sutton, 1995, 1996; Gavrilov, 1979).
+The length at age for the first three years appears to be similar to that described for silver and blue warehou (Horn & Sutton 1995, 1996, Gavrilov 1979).

 White warehou were aged by Gavrilov (1979) who gives the maximum age as 12 years.
-Horn and Sutton (1996) suggested that Gavrilov underestimated the maximum age of silver warehou (as 10-11 years) because he read whole otoliths and scales.
+Horn & Sutton (1996) suggested that Gavrilov underestimated the maximum age of silver warehou (as 10-11 years) because he read whole otoliths and scales.
 They determined a maximum age of 23 years for silver warehou using sectioned otoliths.
 The maximum age of white warehou is therefore uncertain.
+Without validated ageing and population age structures it is not possible to estimate mortality for white warehou.